Riding: 4 hours

 Today you will head down the Santa Teresa river valley, through banana and passion fruit orchards and coffee plantations.
 The coffee grown here is said to be one of the best organic coffees in the world.
 Along the way you will stop for a picnic lunch.
 Afterwards, you will continue your ride to the beginning of the Llactapata Inca Trail, which is where you will say goodbye to your horse.
 A short thirty-minute walk through an avocado orchard will bring you to Lucma Lodge.
 You will arrive in time to allow for exploration of the small village of Lucmabamba and possibly meeting with members of the local community.

-Riding Hours: Approximately four hours.
 Type of Terrain: Steep trails and some open roads.
-Non-rider activity: Transfer by train and vehicle to Lucma Lodge.
+Walk, trot and canter possible.

 Today you will be transferred to the train station in order to catch the train to Aguas Calientes, also known as Machu Picchu town.
 Those who wish to can hike this distance instead.
 (The guide confirms guests' preferences the night before.)

 Description of optional hike:

 You will leave the lodge around 9am and head uphill for around two hours towards Llactapata pass (2600 metres/8500 feet).
 After heading downhill for about ten minutes you will come upon the recently restored Llactapata Ruins from where you will have a distant but very special view of Machu Picchu from the southwest, a perspective that few tourists get to enjoy.
 You will walk another ten minutes or so to your lunch spot where you can enjoy a picnic lunch with the same view of Machu Picchu.